Little Sister's Book and Art Emporium

 Little Sister's Book and Art Emporium, also known as Little Sister's Bookstore, but usually called "Little Sister's", is an independent bookstore in the Davie Village/West End neighbourhood of Vancouver, British Columbia, Canada.
 The bookstore was opened in 1983 by Jim Deva and Bruce Smyth, and its current manager is Don Wilson.
+In addition to books, the store carries LGBTQ- and Pride-themed merchandise, as well as a large and varied selection of sex toys and sex-related products.
+While it has a long history as an LGBTQ+ business, catering to that community specifically, it carries product for the general public as well.